keng404/ica_workspace_enter_script/README.md

 pip install -r requirements.txt
 ```

-# Playwright setup on MacOS
+# Playwright setup on MacOS -- you will need to find the default
+# python installation path for Linux and Windows and adapt the
+# PATH variable accordingly

 ## install and setup playwright